Are you dreaming of becoming the next bestselling author?

 The path to success today and in the future will be to learn how to market a book to an electronic online market.

-Using data research to find your market niche and to better position your title so buyers see it will be more important than your book cover and description.
+Using data research to find your market niche and position your title better, so buyers see it, will be more important than your book cover and description.